-To support transition into KS1.
+To support transition into KS1 and the CUSP based curriculum.

 To ensure our team keep up to date with new curriculum and National changes to the EYFS curriculum and assessments.

 IMPLEMENTATION

 Throughout EYFS at Benwick, we follow the Early Years Statutory Framework for the Early Years Foundation Stage set by the DfE.
 This framework specifies the requirement for learning and development in the Early Years and provides prime and specific areas of learning we must cover in our curriculum.